 Weavings are made for both decorative and functional uses.
 Fourth grade students made their own loom from cardboard.
 They learned that the strings that go in a vertical direction are called the warp and the strings woven horizontally are called the weft.
 Once the weavings are complete, they will learn how to take them off the loom and tie off the ends so they do not unravel.

 Fifth graders created a nonrepresentational design using foil and colored sharpies.
 They drew several ideas and selected their best one.
 They traced over the drawn lines with glue.
 Then they put pieces of yarn over the glue.
 After the glue was dry they pressed foil down over the yarn to create an embossed look.
 Color was added with Sharpie markers in the recessed areas and the raised lines were left silver.

+Hello, my name is Amanda Wyse and I am the Art Teacher at Thurston.
+I look forward to meeting new families and seeing familiar faces.
 Students will work with a variety of materials in art this year.
 The curriculum includes the role of artists in society, recognizing art as a form of communication, and using the elements of art like line, shape, color, texture and space.
 Most artwork is saved during the year for displays and shows and will be sent home in June.
-We currently have two art teachers at Thurston, Mrs. Wyse and Mrs. Becker.
+You are always welcome to volunteer.
+You can send me an email at email@example.com.

 We are always in need of the following supplies: